 Approach 1 is simple, by limiting the amount of knots we can’t overfit the data;

-This works well if you are able to visualize your data and can easily tell if you are overfitting.
-However in many cases this isn't possible.
-If the data is multi-dimensional it can't be plotted on an easily readable graph.
+This works well if you are able to visualise your data and can easily tell if you are overfitting.
+However in many cases this isn’t possible.
+If the data is multi-dimensional it can’t be plotted on an easily readable graph.

 Selection criteria are equations for model assessment (read more about them here).

-Approach 3, makes use of regularization, which limits the complexity of the model by introducing a penalty.
+Approach 3, makes use of regularisation, which limits the complexity of the model by introducing a penalty.
 The graph below is of the same data, but with more noise.
 Using splines with 50 knots we fit two models, one being a standard linear regression, and the second being a ridge regression.
 The ridge model makes overfitting less likely.

 I hope you enjoyed this introduction.
-If you find it interesting to see how models work, you might wish to read my blog on exponential smoothing for time series analysis
+If you find it interesting to see how models work, you might wish to read my blog on exponential smoothing for time series analysis.